What Is Fabric Softener?

-Fabric softeners smooth and coat fibers to help fabrics feel softer, combat wrinkles, reduce static and add a fresh fragrance to your laundry.
-Always check the care label of each clothing item before use.
+Fabric softener is a laundry additive that is formulated to smooth and coat fibers to help fabrics feel softer, combat wrinkles, reduce static and add a fresh fragrance to your laundry.
+You can find fabric softener in the form of powder, liquid or dryer sheets.

 Types of Fabric Softeners

 Learn more about the different types of fabric softeners to discover the right option for the way you care for your laundry.